cormachogan/hostinfo-operator/README.md

 This newly created __hostinfo.yaml__ manifest includes the CRD, RBAC, Service and Deployment for rolling out the operator on other Kubernetes clusters.
 Nice, eh?

+You cna also check my other operators tutorials which interact with vSphere.
+There is a VM Operator [here](https://github.com/cormachogan/vminfo-operator).
+This allows you to query virtual machine information from K8s.
+There is also a First Class Disk (FCD) operator which gets information from a PV that is deployed on vSphere storage.
+This is available [here](https://github.com/cormachogan/fcdinfo-operator).

 Finally, if this exercise has given you a desire to do more exciting stuff with Kubernetes Operators when Kubernetes is running on vSphere, check out the [vmGroup](https://github.com/embano1/codeconnect-vm-operator/blob/main/README.md) operator that my colleague __Micheal Gasch__ created.
 It will let you deploy and manage a set of virtual machines on your vSphere infrastructure via a Kubernetes operator.
 Cool stuff for sure.